helgoboss/helgobox/doc/user-guide.md

       - Background: ReaLearn can make a momentary hardware button work like a full-blown toggle button (ReaLearn's toggle mode is inherently more powerful than your controller's built-in toggle mode!).
 However, the opposite is not true.
 It can't make a toggle hardware button act like a momentary button.
       - The way this character works: ReaLearn will simply emit 100%, no matter what the hardware sends.
+      - **Attention:** If you use the toggle-only source character in combination with mode "Incremental buttons", you must leave source max at the (default) theoretical maximum value for that source (e.g. 127 for MIDI CC).
+Even if your controller device only sends 0 and 1 and in all other mappings you would enter the controller's concrete (instead of theoretically possible) maximum value.
+Otherwise, for this special case, a fixed out-of-range-behavior will set in that will just ignore all button presses.
 - **14-bit values:** If unchecked, this source reacts to MIDI control-change messages with 7-bit resolution (usually the case).
 If checked, it reacts to MIDI control-change messages with 14-bit resolution.
 This is not so common but sometimes used by controllers with high-precision faders.